XHALE ASSURANCE® | An Xhale, Inc. Company

 The next generation of pulse oximetry

 Traditional digit-based pulse oximetry presents several challenges to effectively and efficiently monitoring a patient’s parameters.
-Because of the distance from a patient’s heart to the fingertip or toes, a digit-based pulse oximetry sensor can result in a delay to the detection of the start of desaturation and the nadir in patients and an even longer delay in the detection of the lowest oxygen saturation point.
+Because of the distance from a patient’s heart to the fingertip or toes, a digit-based pulse oximetry sensor can result in slower detection of saturation changes which can delay critical decision making.

 Standard pulse oximeters using sensors on the patient’s digit fail to work in a variety of common clinical conditions that lead to diminished blood flow to the digits, including patient shock (low blood pressure from a variety of causes), patient anxiety, peripheral vascular disease (a disease of blood vessels outside the heart), the advanced age of the patient (the elderly tend to have less blood circulation), abnormally low patient body temperature (including hypothermia), swelling of the digits and the administration of many drugs that decrease peripheral blood flow.
 In addition, during surgery a patient’s hands are frequently covered or wrapped, providing limited access to the anesthesiologist.
 The digit placement of the oximetry sensor also often results in the sensors being dislodged, resulting in loss-of-signal alarms.

 Our Assurance® technology offers several advantages to existing digit-based oximetry:

 - monitoring a branch of the internal carotid, which provides blood to the brain, at the nasal ala site enables faster detection of oxygen saturation changes, reducing the lag-time between hypoxia in the brain and notification on the oximetry monitor;